 Arrangements for the necessary permitting for Sanda Rama’s water purification system are underway.
 Still critical to the project’s success is securing a transformer to provide the additional and reliable voltage necessary to keep the system running consistently, and Metta Partners continues to work with Sanda Rama leadership on securing the necessary funds.
 As of the third year of operation, the school should realize a profit, enabling a permanent increase in teacher salaries.
 A supply of safe, clean water for the students and the surrounding community would be a huge benefit on its own; that it provides a way for Sanda Rama to retain high quality teachers is a model we feel especially good about.

-After an inspiring visit to Sanda Rama, it was on to Kanpetlet to launch our second teacher training program.
-Twenty-five teachers were welcomed on their first day by Ba Win, Jen, and Emily.
-They will spend the month learning under the tutelage of dynamic duo Janet Power and Chaw Su who, like Nang Ji, teaches in Cetana’s English Language Academy.
+After an inspiring visit to Sanda Rama, it was on to Kanpetlet to launch our second teacher training program where we were able to welcome 25 teachers on their first day.
+The teachers will spend the month learning under the tutelage of a dynamic and experienced duo.
 This intensive session will be followed by a weekly conversational group in which teachers can maintain and hone their skills, and the program be expanded to a second location in the Chin State in order to be accessible to a larger number of teachers in this rural and rugged region.

 We were fortunate to be accompanied on this visit to Kanpetlet by a Chin friend and colleague with experience in child welfare.
 An experienced observer of children’s homes, he was able to confirm that Metta Geha is clean, safe, and loving and that the children look very well cared for.
 He was also an engaged and helpful participant in discussions with the community oversight committee, bringing a unique perspective and suggesting additional ways for us to deepen our involvement in the Kanpetlet community.

 March 23, 2017